Which $L_p$ norm is the fairest? Approximations for fair facility location across all "$p$": Algorithm BranchAndLinearize for Tree Metric

 \end{lemma}

-\begin{proof} We use induction on level $l$.
-As noted above, we can decompose $T$ into $T_{G'_{l}}$ and components of $T \setminus T_{G'_l}$, and $T_{G'_{l}}$ can be further decomposed into edge-disjoint paths between pairs of consecutive vertices in $G'_l$.
+\begin{proof} We use induction on $l$, the number of facility sets input.
+As noted above, we can decompose $T$ into $T_{F'_1}$ and components of $T \setminus T_{F_1'}$, and $T_{F'_1}$ can be further decomposed into edge-disjoint paths between pairs of consecutive vertices in $F_1'$.

 Suppose a client $j$ lies on one such path $p$.
-The endpoints of $p$ are both in $G'_{l}$, and therefore in $G'_{k}$ for all $k \in [l]$.
-Therefore, for each client $j \in V(p)$, the nearest facility at each of the levels $k \in [l]$ lies on this path.
-Since $\Pi_1(j), \ldots, \Pi_l(j)$ are assigned on line \ref{step: tree-assignments-on-path} using \textsc{ExpandIntervals}, the result then holds for $j$ by the corresponding claim for line metric (Lemma \ref{lem: A_contains_I}).
+The endpoints of $p$ are both in $F'_1$, and therefore in $F'_s$ for all $s \in [l]$.
+Therefore, for each client $j \in V(p)$, the nearest facility at each of the levels $s \in [l]$ lies on this path.
+Since $\Pi_1(j), \ldots, \Pi_l(j)$ are assigned on line \ref{step: tree-assignments-on-path} using \textsc{ExpandIntervals}, the result then holds for $j$ by the corresponding claim for line metric.